GLo-MAPPO: Multi-Agent Deep Reinforcement Learning for Energy-Efficient UAV-Assisted LoRa Networks: System Model

 where \( W_{v} \) is the bandwidth allocated to the communication link.
-Furthermore, we calculate the energy efficiency for each UAV by dividing the sum of all uplink data rates from EDs connected to the UAV by the total power consumed.
-The energy efficiency \(\zeta_{u}[t]\) of UAV \( u \) at time \( t \) is expressed as:
+Furthermore, we define the uplink communication EE for the links associated with UAV $u$ as the sum of all uplink data rates divided by the total power consumed by associated EDs for transmission and circuit operations.
+Therefore, the uplink EE \(\zeta_{u}[t]\) for UAV \( u \) at time \( t \) is expressed as

-where \(\Re\) in bits/second is the data rate given in Eq. \eqref{eqt_shannon}, \( P_{c} \) is the circuit power consumption, and \( P_{T} = \sum_{v=1}^{V} P_{v}[t] a_{u,v}[t] \) is the transmission power, with \( a_{u,v}[t] \) as the binary association indicator for each ED.
-Since our main objective is to maximize the system's weighted global energy efficiency of the LoRa network $EE_{sys}$, we express it as follows:
+where \( P_{c} = \sum_{v \in \mathcal{V}} a_{u,v}[t] P_{\text{circuit},v} \) represents the constant circuit power of associated EDs, and \( P_{T} = \sum_{v \in \mathcal{V}} a_{u,v}[t] P_{v}[t] \) is the total uplink transmission power.
+It is important to note that the UAV propulsion power (detailed in the following subsection) is excluded from the denominator of Eq. \eqref{eqt_EE} for several reasons.
+First, the objective focuses on uplink communication efficiency, which is more critical for energy-constrained LoRa EDs.
+Second, including the UAV propulsion power would cause it to dominate the total power term, rendering it insensitive to EE optimization.
+Instead, the UAV propulsion power is managed as a physical constraint with an upper bound $P_{\text{max}}$, as formulated in the following section.
+Therefore, since our main objective is to maximize the system's weighted energy efficiency $EE_{sys}$, we express it as